Juanlu Sánchez: Sevilla

+Mirandes (loan) and Return to Sevilla

 On 8 August 2022, Juanlu joined Segunda División club Mirandés on a season-long loan.
 He scored his first professional goal on 6 December, netting his team's second in a 2–2 draw at Leganés.
 After the departure of Raúl Parra to Cádiz, Juanlu established himself as a regular starter for the Jabatos, but as a right back.

 On 16 February 2025, Juanlu scored a brace and made an assist to Isaac Romero in an away league match against Real Valladolid at the Estadio José Zorrilla.
 On 10 April 2025, Juanlu Sánchez signed a contract extension with the Sevilla that will keep him there until at least June 2029.

+Bournemouth

+On 6 August 2026, Juanlu signed for Premier League side Bournemouth in a deal worth up to £11.2m.

 International career

 Juanlu is a Spain youth international, having represented the country at under-16, under-17, under-18 and under-19 levels.
 He received his first call-up to the Spain U21 in October 2023 for a friendly against Uzbekistan and a 2025 UEFA European Under-21 Championship qualification match against Kazakhstan.

 In 2024, Juanlu was called up to the Spain U23 for the 2024 Summer Olympics.
 He was one of four reserve players not initially included in the main squad but eligible for inclusion in case of injury.
 He was later added to the starting lineup for the second Group C match against the Dominican Republic, playing the full 90 minutes.

 He appeared as a substitute in the 62nd minute of the semi-final match against Morocco, replacing Marc Pubill.
 Juanlu scored the decisive goal of the match with a right-footed shot from the right side of the box into the bottom left corner, securing Spain’s place in the final.
 He also came on as a substitute in the final, where Spain defeated France 5–3 after extra time, earning the gold medal.

 In 2025, Juanlu was included in the squad for the 2025 UEFA European Under-21 Championship in Slovakia.
 He started in the opening match against the hosts, Slovakia, and provided an assist for Spain's second goal in a 3–2 victory.
 He also started in the quarter-final match against England, which ended in a 3–1 defeat, resulting in Spain's elimination.